canvas-medical/documentation/collections/_api/immunization.md

             type: boolean
             description: >-
               Whether the immunization was administered by a primary source.<br><br>
               - **true** indicates that the immunization was administered within the clinic.
-To document immunizations like these, use a [Immunize Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057140293).<br><br>
+To document immunizations like these, use an [Immunize Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057140293).<br><br>
               - **false** indicates that the immunization was administered outside the clinic.
-To document this immunizations like these, use a [Immunization Statement Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057139673).
+To document this immunizations like these, use an [Immunization Statement Command](https://canvas-medical.zendesk.com/hc/en-us/articles/360057139673).
         search_parameters:
           - name: _id
             type: string